oldskultxo/codex_context_external_memory/CODEX_CODE_CONTEXT_SYSTEM_README.md

   - update an existing note
   - add a new note
   - or update open-edges / decision notes if the issue affects future risk
+- Never ask the user to trigger memory updates manually; do them proactively.

 Quality bar:
 - Keep the system append-light and edit-heavy.